-Boundary Change Justification Extension to include 1920s social housing on the north side of West End The buildings on the north side of West End (early 1920s) are modest in scale and ambition, but in their materials, form and detail they have taken inspiration from the historic building stock of the village - red brick, tile hanging, tiled hipped roofs and prominent chimneys.
+Boundary Change Justification Extension to include 1920s The buildings on the north side of West End (early social housing on the north 1920s) are modest in scale and ambition, but in their side of West End materials, form and detail they have taken inspiration from the historic building stock of the village - red brick, tile hanging, tiled hipped roofs and prominent chimneys.
 As improved public housing built for local families, they are also of historic interest.
 The wide banked verge and hedging is also consistent with the historic streetscape character conserved in the Conservation Area.
 They therefore meet the following criteria set out in section 49 of Historic England's Advice Note 1 for positive contributors to the special architectural interest and character of the conservation area: